demjhonsilver/motionrack/README.md

 ## Description

-Motionrack is a free and open source JavaScript library for React, Vue, Angular and Svelte about web page scrolling by animating elements as they come into view.
+Motionrack is a free and open source JavaScript library animated web page scrolling in React, Vue, Angular, and Svelte.
 When elements enter the viewport, making it easy to create engaging and interactive web experiences.